-A bill granting the right of same-sex couples to wed in Scotland was approved by Scottish parliament.
+A bill granting the right of same-sex couples to wed in Scotland was approved by the Scottish parliament.

 BBC News reports that the Marriage and Civil Partnership (Scotland) bill was overwhelmingly approved in a 105 to 18 vote.
 Members of the parliament agreed it was the right thing to do, although Scotland’s two main churches opposed the measure.